-Stocks plunge as oil crashes to lowest level since 1998
+Stocks slide as oil crashes below zero

 |CHEESECAKE

-In Europe, Germany’s DAX paced the decline, down 1.51 percent, while France’s CAC and Britain’s FTSE were off 1.36 percent and 1.16 percent, respectively.
+In Europe, France's CAC paced the decline, down 0.65 percent, while Germany's DAX and Britain’s FTSE were off 0.47 percent and 0.45 percent, respectively.

 CLICK HERE TO READ MORE ON FOX BUSINESS